IUPAC nomenclature of organic chemistry: Alkenes

 Alkenes are named for their parent alkane chain with the suffix "-ene" and a numerical root indicating the position of the carbon with the lower number for each double bond in the chain: CH2=CHCH2CH3 is but-1-ene.

 Multiple double bonds take the form -diene, -triene, etc., with the size prefix of the chain taking an extra "a": CH2=CHCH=CH2 is buta-1,3-diene.
 Simple cis and trans isomers may be indicated with a prefixed cis- or trans-: cis-but-2-ene, trans-but-2-ene.
 However, cis- and trans- are relative descriptors.
 It is IUPAC convention to describe all alkenes using absolute descriptors of Z- (same side) and E- (opposite) with the Cahn–Ingold–Prelog priority rules (see also E–Z notation).

 Alkynes

-Alkynes are named using the same system, with the suffix "-yne" indicating a triple bond: ethyne (acetylene), propyne (methylacetylene).
+Alkynes are named using the same system as alkenes, with the suffix "-yne" indicating a triple bond: ethyne (acetylene), propyne (methylacetylene).

 Functional groups

 Haloalkanes and haloarenes

 In haloalkanes and haloarenes (R\sX), Halogen functional groups are prefixed with the bonding position and take the form of fluoro-, chloro-, bromo-, iodo-, or astato-, depending on the halogen.
 Multiple groups are dichloro-, trichloro-, etc., and dissimilar groups are ordered alphabetically as before.
 For example, CHCl3 (chloroform) is trichloromethane.
 The anesthetic halothane (CF3CHBrCl) is 2-bromo-2-chloro-1,1,1-trifluoroethane.